plone/documentation/docs/developer-guide/create-a-backend-add-on.md

 ## Add `plonecli` subtemplate to an addon

-The generated addon contains a {file}`bobtemplates.cfg` file which lets you add several subtemplates with `plonecli`.
+The generated addon contains a {file}`bobtemplate.cfg` file which lets you add several subtemplates with `plonecli`.

 Run the following command to list the available subtemplates.